 The government and FSRA have implemented new licensing classes for mortgage agents and brokers effective April 01, 2023.
-Visit the New Licensing Requirements Transition - Information and Resources page for details.
+Visit the page for details.
+New Licensing Requirements Transition - Information and Resources.

-All mortgage agents must renew their licences with the Financial Services Regulatory Authority of Ontario (FSRA) each year before March 31.
+All level 1 mortgage agents must renew their licences with the Financial Services Regulatory Authority of Ontario (FSRA) each year before March 31.

 About licence renewals